talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 The final step is to display the reply count in the chat UI.
 TalkJS allows you to [use conditionals](https://talkjs.com/docs/Features/Themes/Editing_Component_Templates/#rendering-conditionally) and [access custom properties](https://talkjs.com/docs/Features/Themes/Passing_Data_to_Themes/#storing-custom-data-in-users-conversations-and-messages) in your templates.
 Combining these ideas, we'll update the button text to say, for example, **Replies (3)** if the `replyCount` custom property has a value of 3.
 If there are no replies yet we'll leave the text as **Reply**.

-In the TalkJS dashboard, update the `MessageBody` settings of your default theme:
+In the TalkJS dashboard, update the **Reply** button in the `UserMessage`s settings of your default theme:

 ```js
 <ActionButton t:if="{{ custom.replyCount > 0 }}" action="replyInThread">Replies ({{ custom.replyCount }})</ActionButton>